applefritter-inc/appleboot/README.md

 ## rescue mode
 somehow, if you messed something up on your root system, appleboot offers a rescue mode.
 1. enter the appleboot bootloader, which is steps 1-9 in the [how to use](#how-to-use) section.
-2. select the option "r" to toggle rescue mode.
+2. select the option `r` to toggle rescue mode.
 3. select your rootfs volume to enter rescue mode on that volume.
 4. you will be given a bash shell after mounts are set up.